-The cruise control allows you to cruise the vehicle at a desired speed over 40 km/h (25 mph) even with your foot off the accelerator pedal.
+The cruise control allows you to cruise the vehicle at a desired speed over 40 km/h (25 mph) with your foot off the accelerator pedal.

-Your cruising speed can be maintained up or down grades within the limits of engine performance, although a slight speed change may occur when driving up or down the grades.
+Your cruising speed can be maintained although a slight speed change may occur when driving up or down gradient, within the limits of engine performance.
 On steeper hills, a greater speed change will occur so it is better to drive without the cruise control.